jiujiezz/tsnad/README.md

 There are two ways to install TSNAD:

-1. installed by docker without any other pre-installed tools (strongly recommand, can be used both in linux and windows)
+1. installed by docker without any other pre-installed tools (**strongly recommand**, can be used both in linux and windows)

 2. installed by github with all required tools installed (only can be used in linux)